kitemcp/public-mcp-servers/README.md

 ## Commands

-- `make fly` - Generate fly deployment configuration
+- `make render` - Generate deployment artifacts from application specifications
-- `make helm` - Generate Kubernetes Helm charts
-- `make k8s` - Generate Kubernetes manifests
-- `make k8s-kustomize` - Generate Kubernetes Kustomize configuration
-- `make all` - Generate all deployment configurations
+- `make deploy` - Deploy applications to the fly cloud using kite
-- `make clean` - Clean up generated output
+- `make clean` - Clean up generated output files in the apps-rendered directory